-Enexis's a2 BCA, representing the company's credit quality before taking into account any support from its owners, is characterised by the low risk of its domestic electricity and gas distribution operations, which generate more than 90% of its earnings and cash flows, supported by a well-defined, transparent and cost-efficient Dutch regulatory framework.
-The efficiency X and quality Q factors, applied to a Consumer Price Index (CPI)-adjusted revenue cap, are based on an industry average mechanism that encourages companies to improve profitability by outperforming the industry through enhanced efficiency and increased quality.
+Enexis's a2 BCA, representing the company's credit quality before taking into account any support from its owners, is characterised by the low risk of its domestic electricity and gas distribution operations, which generate more than 90% of its earnings and cash flows, supported by a well-defined and transparent Dutch regulatory framework.
+The company has historically maintained a conservative financial position relative to European peers, however we anticipate a decline from 2014 if the proposed tariff is implemented.